neumino/neumino.github.io/movies.md

 ### Race 3
-*Released on 2018-06-15, vote average 3*
+*Released on 2018-06-15, vote average 3.2*

-The story of a landowner who gets sabotaged by a criminal.
+The Singh family comprises of Shamsher his step-son Sikandar, twins Suraj and Sanjana.
+They run a business of illegal arms and trade with the help of their friend Yash.
+Things get dramatic when Jessica meets Sikandar and the family ties are strained under each character’s ulterior motives.

 <iframe id="player"
 	type="text/html"